cortharlow/rendezvous/readme.md

 five of my closest friends and I select a random city to meetup in and have fun together for a nice break from the routine.
 However, trying to create travel plans with a group of people is incredibly tedious -- flights, accommodations, activities must all be accounted for and discussed.
 Even with my friends, planning our weekend trips could be unbearable at times, especially when trying to coordinate via a Google Doc.

-Enter Rendezvous.

-I created Rendezvous as a supplement to Airbnb/flight trackers/note taking in order to have a cleaner, easier to understand travel itinerary that has the added benefit of being shareable via the internet.
+I created Rendezvous as a supplement to Airbnb/flight trackers/note taking in order to have a cleaner, easier to understand travel itinerary that has the added benefit of being shareable via the Internet.
 Ideally, a user and his travel companions could signup and create an itinerary all together.
 They could each add activities, suggest accommodations, leave comments, and easily come up with an itinerary everyone can be excited about.

 ---